ZetCode

 last modified April 4, 2025

-The Stdout class in Dart provides methods for writing output to the console.
-It's part of Dart's dart:io library and is essential for command-line applications.
+The Stdout class in Dart represents the standard output stream.
+It is part of Dart's dart:io library and is accessed through the top-level stdout variable.
+It is essential for command-line applications.

 Basic Definition